Chapter 3: The Reading Journal Protocol

 Learning Objectives

-• Develop systematic practices for reading and annotating research
+- Develop systematic practices for reading and annotating research

-• Use Zotero for citation management and source organization
+- Use Zotero for citation management and source organization

-• Build a research journal in Obsidian that documents thinking over time
+- Build a research journal in Obsidian that documents thinking over time

-• Distinguish between summarization and synthesis
+- Distinguish between summarization and synthesis

-• Create connections between ideas across multiple sources
+- Create connections between ideas across multiple sources

 There’s a particular kind of overwhelm that strikes when you begin reading research literature.
 You find an article that seems relevant.
 It cites twelve other articles that also seem relevant.
 Each of those cites fifteen more.
 Within an hour, you have forty browser tabs open and no clear sense of how these sources connect to each other or to the question you’re trying to answer.

-The problem isn’t lack of information—it’s lack of system.
+The problem isn’t lack of information.
+It’s lack of system.

 Good researchers aren’t necessarily smarter or more naturally organized than anyone else.
 They’ve simply developed habits for managing the constant influx of information: how to read strategically, what to record, how to create connections between ideas that may not become relevant until months later.
 These habits transform reading from a passive act of consumption into an active process of thinking.

 This chapter introduces the reading journal protocol: a structured approach to engaging with research literature that will serve you throughout this course and beyond.
+The specific examples here use music research, but the protocol works identically for any domain.
+A political communication scholar and a health communication scholar use the same reading strategies, the same citation tools, and the same synthesis skills.
+The content changes; the method does not.

 The Problem with Passive Reading